Serendipity? 3 sisters have same birthday in different years

 Explaining the coincidence of their shared birthdays, their mother chalks it up to serendipity.

-“Divine intervention, fate, loved ones up above,” Kristin Lammert told Orlando television station WKMG.
+“Divine intervention, fate, loved ones up above,” Kristin Lammert told a local Orlando television station.

 When Kristin Lammert found out that Mia’s due date was Sept.
 8, 2021, she started thinking about the odds of the baby coming a little early.